The Definitive Bedroom Rug Guide: Size, Placement & Style

 30 Bedroom Wall Decor Ideas to Elevate the Space Above Your Bed

-Cozy bedroom with a gallery wall above the bed, layered pillows, and sage green accents styled in warm morning light.
+Cozy bedroom with a gallery wall above the bed, layered pillows, and s featuring bedroom wall decor elevate

 If you’ve been wondering how to decorate that big blank space above your bed, bedroom wall accessories are the answer.
 With the right mix of style, scale, and personal touches, you can turn your room into a warm, inviting retreat (Updated 2025).
 Whether you lean modern, rustic, or cozy cottage, these 30 above-the-bed ideas will help you style your space beautifully.
 For broader inspiration, see our bedroom lighting guide for finishing touches.